tyronechen/genomenlp_tutorials/docs/source/incob_2023.rst

   `Details for (2) and (3) will be provided on the day of the workshop.`

+  `Please login using one user from this list.
+If you are using ssh, "ssh userID@IPADDRESS" where you replace ID and IPADDRESS from this list.
+Note that one person can only use one userID and IPADDRESS combination.
+This is a temporary server provided by Australian BioCommons and will be removed after today. <https://github.com/tyronechen/genomenlp_tutorials/blob/main/docs/etc/temporary_logins.csv>`_

+  `IF you choose not to use this, you can also follow in google colaboratory or watch the lecture.`

 3. Installing conda, mamba and genomenlp
 ========================================